blegloannec/Tek222Scope/README.md

 ### References

 - [Tektronix 222 RS-232 manual](http://www.eserviceinfo.com/downloadsm/36568/Tektronix_222.html)
-- see also [this other library](https://github.com/tpltnt/tektronix222) (unfortunately also very partial) for more references
+- See also [this other library](https://github.com/tpltnt/tektronix222) (unfortunately also very partial) for more references.